This is a great circular walk combining pleasant inland walking and stunning coastal paths. It’s a fabulously refreshing pick-me-up!

 The walk carries on through junctions of footpaths and a small housing estate before taking some dirt tracks and rural back lanes towards Cornbrough.
 We saw an inventive little post box on the way!

 The walk takes you to the outskirts of Abbotsham, which has a nice country village feel about it.
+After you see this signpost you take a left and then almost immediately right down a path marked unsuitable for vehicles.
+This is a nicer route to Abbotsham than on the road.

 From here we followed signs to Greencliff, where you eventually reach a footpath that takes you out to Abbotsham Cliffs and the South West Coast Path.
 We saw an interesting carving on the way!